john-science/python_for_scientists/classes/19_cython/lecture_19_cython.md

 Cython is two things:

-* a way to add types to Python code, to make it faster
+* a way to add C-like types to Python code, to improve performance
-* a way to interface between C/C++/Cython and Python
+* a way to compile Cython code to C, so it can be compiled as an extension module

 ## Installation